 んだ = What?

-The ん (N) is used at the beginning of foreign words like "Ngorongoro", which is transcribed as ンゴロンゴロ.
-Some words originating from the Okinawa dialect as a word for miso, nnsu (written as ンース).
+ん(N) is used at the beginning of foreign words like “Ngorongoro”, which is transcribed as ンゴロンゴロ.
+Some words originated from the Okinawan dialect like a word for miso, nnsu (written as ンース).

 The ん(N) is also used to create words that have Nwa, Nwi, Nwe, Nwo.
-Here are some examples:
+See some examples:

 The ん also reminds us of the shiritori game whose objective is to form words that start with the kana that ends the inner word, whoever speaks a word ending with ん loses, since there are almost no words that start with ん, and it is forbidden to use slang and foreign words.